sbroenne/plugin.video.nhkworldtv/docs/README.md

 NHK World TV is a plug-in that displays most of the content from [NHK World Japan](https://www3.nhk.or.jp/nhkworld/en/live/) in Kodi.

-- Live Stream
+- **Live Stream in Full HD (1080p)** - Direct quality selection for best performance (automatic 720p fallback)
+- **On demand programs in 1080p** - Direct stream URLs for highest quality (automatic 720p fallback)
-- On demand programs (by program, latest and most watched, categories and playlist) - you can also browse and search through all programs - ONLY available in 720p
+- Browse and search through all programs
 - Live schedule / "EPG"
 - Top Stories and At a Glance
 - News programs like NEWSLINE, NEWSLINE IN DEPTH and NEWSROOM TOKYO

 Content is retrieved and played directly from the NHK World web site or their content delivery network.

-NHK used to support 1080P but now (February 2024) only supports 720P.

 ## 1.3.
 How-to Install